Battle of Veracruz (1914): Background

-US-Mexico relations were strained by the Mexican-American war.
-The expansionist policies of U.S. president James K. Polk, combined with the Mexican government's desire to retain control of Texas and Upper California, led to the outbreak of military conflict between the US and Mexico in 1846.
+Mexico–United States relations had been strained by the Mexican–American War (1846–1848).
+The expansionist policies of US President James K. Polk, combined with the Mexican government's desire to retain control of Texas and Upper California, led to the outbreak of military conflict between the United States and Mexico in 1846.
 The decisive US victory led to Mexico ceding 55% of its territory to the United States and a sense of animosity developing between the two nations.

-US-Mexico relations improved during Abraham Lincoln's presidency.
+Relations improved during Abraham Lincoln's presidency.
 He provided military aid in the form of supplies for the Mexican government during their war against French occupation.
-Porfirio Diaz, head of state of Mexico from 1876 to 1911, took advantage of this improvement and encouraged US investment in order to shore up Mexico's stagnant economy.
+Porfirio Díaz, head of state of Mexico from 1876 to 1911, took advantage of this improvement and encouraged US investment in order to shore up Mexico's stagnant economy.
 However, tensions re-emerged in 1911 after Diaz resigned, as Henry Lane Wilson, the US Ambassador to Mexico, worked to overthrow his successor, Francisco I. Madero, and replace him with General Victoriano Huerta, whom Ambassador Wilson viewed as better for American interests.
-The resulting coup d'etat took place in February 1913 and was known as La Decena Tragica.
+The resulting coup d'état took place in February 1913 and was known as La Decena Tragica.

-After becoming president in March 1913, Woodrow Wilson withdrew U.S. recognition from the government of Victoriano Huerta and began encouraging the Great Powers to follow suit.
+After becoming president in March 1913, Woodrow Wilson withdrew US recognition from the government of Victoriano Huerta and began encouraging the great powers to follow suit.
 The situation escalated more when Wilson imposed an arms embargo on Mexico in August 1913.
-A couple of months later, In October 1913, rebellions in the states of Chihuahua and Morelos led by Pancho Villa and Emiliano Zapata broke out after Huerta declared victory in a blatantly fraudulent election.
-The U.S. subsequently supplied Villa with munitions in order to defeat Huerta.
+A couple of months later, in October 1913, rebellions in the states of Chihuahua and Morelos led by Pancho Villa and Emiliano Zapata broke out after Huerta declared victory in a blatantly fraudulent election.
+The US subsequently supplied Villa with munitions in order to defeat Huerta.